atomicchonk/roadrecon_mcp_server/README.md

 2. Go to Settings → Servers → Add Server
 3. Select "Add from running server"
 4. The server should appear in the list - click "Install"

+More details on this step can be found here: https://modelcontextprotocol.io/quickstart/server

 ### Using in Claude